Ross-Davidson-HW/3d-Graphics-2022/README.md

 There is also the Appendices, for any extra inportant information, references, etc.

-This project will focus on a centre pillar, tall and made of stone, with "windows" down its length containing various objects, such as a sword, shield, lance, etc. The camera will pan down the tower slowly, rotating around it, until it coems to the bottom, where the shows title, dubbed "The Tower" will be located.
-The text for the Tower will use the sword model for the "T" in both words, while the other letters will be more simple 3d models.
+This project centres around a large, castle turret like tower, akin to a Rook from chess.
+The camera will pan up this structure to the top, before shifting to a top down view.
+The top of the tower will rotate aside, revealing the room below, which will contain an emblem.
+This floor will then rotate out, revealing another emblem, then a third, and finally, on the ground floor, the title of the TV show, "The Tower."